CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 The Board shall refuse to issue a declaratory ruling under the following circumstances:

-(1) when the Board has issued a decision in a contested case with substantially similar facts;
+(1) when the Board has issued a decision in a contested case that interprets the law or rule at issue in the request for declaratory ruling;

 (2) when the facts underlying the request for a ruling on a rule were considered at the time of the adoption of the rule in question; or